sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 |   challenge_response: supported
 |_  message_signing: disabled (dangerous, but default)
 ```
 #### Interpretation:
 - 🔑 Account Used: Guest (anonymous)
 - 🛡️ Auth Level: User-level (safer than share-level)
 - 🔁 Challenge/Response: Supported (adds some protection)
 - ⚠️ Message Signing: Disabled (vulnerable to MITM attacks)

-#### 📌 Purpose:
-This script checks how secure the SMB server is by showing:
-- If SMB signing is supported
-- If SMB signing is required
-- What type of authentication is used (user or share level)
-#### 🧠 Why is this useful?
-- If signing is not required, the server might be vulnerable to spoofing or MiTM (man-in-the-middle) attacks.
-- Helps you understand how the target is protected.

 ---

 ## 🏢 4.
 Enumerate SMB Domains / Workgroups
 ```bash
 nmap -p 445 --script smb-enum-domains <target-ip>
 ```
+#### 📌 Purpose:
+This script tries to list the Windows domains or workgroups the SMB server belongs to.

+Think of a domain as the "name of the Windows network" (like `CORP`, `DEMO.LOCAL`, or `WORKGROUP`).
+#### 🧠 Why is this useful?
+- Helps you know what domain or workgroup the machine belongs to.
+- Useful for:
+  - Active Directory attacks
+  - Targeting specific domain users
+  - Mapping the Windows network
+- Sometimes reveals the domain SID (Security Identifier)

 #### INE Lab Example:
 ``` bash